3. The Basics of PHP

 print "json1=$json1\n";

-// JSON encoding of array1 with unescaped Unicode characters
+// json encoding of array1 with unescaped Unicode characters

 $json2 = json_encode($array1, JSON_UNESCAPED_UNICODE);